NTNU-IndEcol/df_file_interchange/README.md

 # df_file_interchange

 This package is designed to store complete specification DataFrames (including indexes) along with structured custom metadata in CSV or Parquet, as an "interchange format".
-In other words, if a an application such as a datapipeline must store intermediate DataFrames to disc then this would be a nice solution.
+In other words, if a an application such as a data pipeline must store intermediate DataFrames to disc then this would be a nice solution.

 When saving a DataFrame to CSV, specification of the indexes and dtypes are often lost, e.g. a `RangeIndex` is merely encoded as the enumerated elements, a `DatetimeIndex` ends up losing the `freq` attribute, etc. When saving in Parquet format with `pyarrow` some restrictions apply: in general, an `Index` can only be stored if the elements are all of the same type.
 Ad hoc work-arounds can be used but these soon start to become messy.

-The other aspect is storing of additional metadata.
+The other aspect is the storage of additional metadata.
 Even temporary tabular data storage within an application can benefit from having associated metadata.
 The aim is that this is done in a structured manner and that it's extensible, in the sense that some simple examples are included here but the user can easily define their own custom metadata structure.
 So, for example, in a economics setting, one may wish to denoate some columns as being a currency (USD, EUR, etc) with multiplier (millions of EUR, say).
 In a different setting, one might want physical units, say.

 We do not try to reinvent-the-wheel, only supplement existing functionality found in Pandas.